It only took the first 6 weeks of school for me to get in a groove comfortable enough to spend a little time blogging. But I’m back and ready to blog!

 Not only do us teachers have barely enough (if ever enough) time to teach everything we are supposed to in the time frame we are given, we have loads of paperwork, meetings, professional development sessions, and lesson planning to handle.
 We get 28 minute lunch periods after you take away the time it takes to walk to and from the cafeteria.
 If we’re lucky we get a 2 minute pee break and a planning period.
 Now we are supposed to make learning FUN!?
 What does that work even mean, am I right?

 All jokes aside, lapbooks are educational fun.
 They spice up the monotonous lectures and tediousness of scripted lessons.
 Lapbooks are fun for the kids, too!
 We all know how much fun it is to sit through 7-hour professional development sessions.
 Sometimes the 45-minute faculty meetings seem to last forever.
 Imagine how it might be for our students.
 Even with all of our other teacher duties, learning needs to be fun for our kids!

 Sure, in the beginning it will take time for your kiddos to get used to researching, coloring, cutting and pasting.
 And yes, in the beginning it will be time consuming.
 But once your students get the hang of it, they can complete parts of it as homework to save you valuable classroom learning time.

-If you weren’t convinced that lapbooks are a great time, you can pick up my Halloween Lapbook for FREE here, but only until next Sunday!
-It’s the least I can do for you making it through this entire blog post!
+If you weren’t convinced that lapbooks are a great time, you can pick up one or two of over 40 different lapbooks available.
 Give it a try with your kids and get ready to transform your lesson plans!

 P.S.
 Lapbooks are not only great for individual projects, but they work for